kasiakalemba/API-Skills/README.md

 First I created a series of scatter plots to showcase the following relationships:
 * Temperature (F) vs. Latitude
 ![](images/Fig1.png)
+As expected, the weather becomes warmer as one approaches the equator.
+We can see a clear correlation between the temperature values as you get closer to value 0 which is the equator.
+The temperatures gradually fall as the latitude increases.

 * Humidity (%) vs. Latitude
 ![](images/Fig2.png)
+Humidity and latitude do not see to have a clear correlation.
+However, for negative latitude coordinates, there seems to be less high humidity recordings compared higher values.
+The represented cities average around 80% humidity.

 * Cloudiness (%) vs. Latitude
 ![](images/Fig3.png)
+Cloudiness and latitude do not display a clear correaltion.
+The pattern seems random although latitudes above 0, do cluster more higher values compared to negative latitude values.

 * Wind Speed (mph) vs. Latitude
 ![](images/Fig4.png)
+Windspeed and latitude also display no clear correlation.
+We do speed higher wind values cluster more in the positive latitude values.
+We can also notice that the highest windspeeds were recorded in citites with the highest latitude values as well.

 Second I ran linear regression on each relationship:
 * Northern Hemisphere and Southern Hemisphere